 Some domestic assault and similar Minnesota convictions trigger a loss of civil rights to firearms – both felony and misdemeanor.
 Most Minnesota domestic felony crimes are on Minnesota’s list of felony “crimes of violence;” and cause a loss of gun rights on that basis.
 So now we can focus on Minnesota non-felony domestic crimes.

 What about loss of civil rights to firearms based upon a Minnesota domestic Gross Misdemeanor or Misdemeanor conviction?
 We need to look at both Minnesota and federal laws.

 When applicable, the Minnesota ban is generally three years from the date of conviction.
 On the other hand, when applicable the federal ban is a lifetime ban, unless civil rights have been restored.

 Which applies?
-Here you can read our in-depth discussion of: Gun rights after a Minnesota misdemeanor domestic crime conviction.
+Here you can read our in-depth discussion of: Felony doesn’t always impair Minnesota gun rights.

 “What is the penalty for felon in possession in Minnesota?”

 The maximum penalty for gun possession by a person with a felony “crime of violence” conviction, is fifteen years.
-For most other ineligible person in possession of a gun cases the maximum is one year.
+And for most other ineligible person in possession of a gun cases the maximum is one year.
 Minn.
 Stat. §624.713, subd.
-2. Judges almost never sentence to the maximum.
+2. But judges almost never sentence to the maximum.